 How do I get help with using Taskstream and where should I send students for Taskstream help?

 You can always call the ITS Helpdesk or drop into TLC or CET.
 Taskstream also offers great documentation, training and email support and they are open longer hours than ITS.
-Online resources are available at /its/traindoc/coursemanage/taskstream/ or by accessing the online assistance resources within your Taskstream account.
+Online resources are available by accessing the online assistance resources within your Taskstream account.
 Students can also obtain assistance by dropping by TLC or accessing the online resources.

 Taskstream and student learning assessment